-The abstract is written in two languages: in the language in which the student has been educated (Finnishor Swedish) and in English.
+The abstract is written in two languages: in the language in which the student has been educated (Finnish or Swedish) and in English.
+Both language versions are appended to the thesis.
 Students who write their theses in English and have been educated in another language than Finnish or Swedish, write the abstract only in English.